-DAY 2 - KIGALI CITY TOUR + DEPART FOR RUHENGERI - Kigali City Tour
+DAY 2 - KIGALI CITY TOUR + DEPART FOR RUHENGERI

-After breakfast, your day starts with a tour of the city.
+After breakfast, your day starts with a tour of the city and a possible Jewish community tour.
 Named in 1907 by Dr. Richard Kandt, the first colonial resident governor of Rwanda, Kigali city is surrounded by lush hills of green and is referred to as the land of a thousand hills.
 Get to visit interesting spots which may include the craft market, Gisozi genocide memorial site, and Kigali Museum.
-Have your lunch in Kigali then depart for a 2 hours' drive to Ruhengeri, the second largest town in Rwanda, with its stunning backdrop of five volcanic mountains - The Virungas - Arriving at your hotel for check in then later dinner and overnight at Mountain Gorilla View Lodge (3 Meals).
+Have your lunch in Kigali then depart for a 2 hours' drive to Ruhengeri, the second largest town in Rwanda, with its stunning backdrop of five volcanic mountains - The Virungas - Arriving at your hotel for check in then later dinner and overnight at Buhanga Eco Lodge (Full Board)